Java Syntax – A Complete Guide to Master Java

 • Underscore( _ ) and dollar($) (only special characters allowed in naming identifiers.)

-Keywords are the identifiers which have special meaning to the compiler.
-These cannot be used to name variables, classes, functions etc. These are reserved words.
+Keywords are the identifiers that have special meaning to the compiler.
+These cannot be used to name variables, classes, functions, etc. These are reserved words.

 Some of the keywords are:

-a. abstract – This keyword specifies that the class is an abstract class.
+• abstract – This keyword specifies that the class is abstract.

-b. boolean– This is a data type specifier which mentions that a particular variable is boolean.
+• boolean– This is a data type specifier which mentions that a particular variable is a Boolean.

-c. byte– this is a data type specifier which specifies a particular variable to be of byte type.
+• byte– this is a data type specifier that specifies a particular variable to be of byte type.

-d.
-Case– a switch case keyword which specifies program to be performed if a particular case is satisfied
+• Case– a switch case keyword which specifies a program to be performed if a particular case is satisfied

-e. catch – during a throw case of error handling catch encloses actions to be performed if exception occurs
+• catch – during a throw case of error handling, catch encloses actions to be performed if an exception occurs

-h. char– This is a data type specifier which specifies that the variable is of character type
+• char– This is a data type specifier that specifies that the variable is of character type

-These are the identifiers which have a particular value in itself.
+These are the identifiers that have a particular value in themselves.
 These can be assigned to variables.
 Literals can also be thought of as constants.

 a.
 Numeric Literals